drs285/Encoding-Techniques/README.md

 *Mentor: Dr. Ashish Mathur*

 ## About Project
-Implementation of signal encoding techniques  NRZ-L, NRZ-M, NRZ-S, BIO-L, BIO-M and BIO-S for transmission of signal.
+Implementation of signal encoding techniques  NRZ-L, NRZ-M, NRZ-S, BIO-L, BIO-M and BIO-S for transmission of signal through Arduino UNO.